danieldiamond/gitlab-analytics/.gitlab/issue_templates/New Data Source.md

   - [ ] I don't know

 **If Yes:**
+- Prioritise giving access to a service account rather than any individual Data Engineer, if uncertain on which account to use contact the Data Engineer assigned below for confirmation.
 - Where will access be required?
 - Link to Access Request: <!-- This can be blank to start, will need to be added for prioritization -->

+**Data Engineer assigned below to confirm that we have all of the requisite access mentioned above**
+- If using one of our third party API handlers (Stitch/FiveTran) the integration should be confirmed to be up and running before bringing anything onto a milestone
+- If writing a custom API integration the API endpoints should be confirmed to be active and returning expected data.

 ## Data Use / Acceptance Criteria